 - Ear plugs / eye mask

-- Hand sanitizer
+- Hand sanitiser

-- Moisturizer / lotion
+- Moisturiser / lotion

 Laundry on Safari

-Whilst many lodges and hotels will do your laundry for you if you stay more than 1 night, you can also normally just handwash a few items yourself, which is what we often end up doing.
+Whilst many lodges and hotels will do your laundry for you if you stay more than one night, you can also normally just handwash a few items yourself, which is what we often end up doing.
 In hot countries it can often dry in an afternoon.

 For a clothesline, there are lots of portable clotheslines on Amazon.
 We particularly like this one as it packs away small and you don’t need to pack pegs.
 For a sink stopper, Jess has been using this one for over 10 years.